1997–98 Seattle SuperSonics season: NBA playoffs

+Aftermath

-The SuperSonics finished 13th in the NBA in home-game attendance, with an attendance of 699,952 at the KeyArena at Seattle Center during the regular season.
-Two weeks after their elimination, Karl was fired as head coach in late May, then was hired three months later by the Milwaukee Bucks, while long-time Sonics guard Nate McMillan retired after only playing just 18 games this season due to knee surgery.
-Also following the season, Perkins signed as a free agent with the Indiana Pacers, while Kersey signed with the San Antonio Spurs, Anthony signed with the Portland Trail Blazers, McIlvaine was traded to the New Jersey Nets, and David Wingate signed with the New York Knicks.
+Following the season, Karl was fired as head coach in late May, and was then hired three months later by the Milwaukee Bucks, while Perkins signed as a free agent with the Indiana Pacers, and long-time SuperSonics defensive guard Nate McMillan retired after only playing just 18 games this season due to knee surgery.
+Meanwhile, Kersey signed with the San Antonio Spurs, Anthony signed with the Portland Trail Blazers, McIlvaine was traded to the New Jersey Nets, and David Wingate signed with the New York Knicks.